BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 Friendly Cavalry models gain a bonus of +1 Strength on a turn in which they charged.

-**PARTICIPANTS**

-**Good:** Aragorn (Strider) with armor and horse; Legolas Greenleaf with armor and horse; Théoden, King of Rohan with armored horse, heavy armor, and shield; Gamling, Captain of Rohan, with horse and Royal Standard of Rohan; 4 Rohan Royal Guard with horse and throwing spears.

-**Evil:** 3 Uruk-hai Captains with shield; 20 Uruk-hai Warriors: 10 with shield, 10 with pike.

 ![](../media/scenarios/war_in_rohan/ride_out.jpg)

 ---

 ## ÉOMER'S RETURN

+**PARTICIPANTS**

+**Good:** Éomer, Marshall of the Riddermark on horse; Erkenbrand, Captain of Rohan on horse; Gandalf the White on Shadowfax; 24 Riders of Rohan: 8 with throwing spears, 16 with no additional equipment.

+**Evil:** 3 Uruk-hai Captains with shield; 30 Uruk-hai Warriors: 15 with shield, 15 with pike.

 **LAYOUT**